How to exercise when you feel like you can't

 We all know about the benefits of exercise, but what about those who can't find the motivation to do it?
 Here are some tips on how you can take on exercise when you aren't at your best.

-The key is to start small and incorporate exercise into your lifestyle, says Professor Vijaya Manicavasagar, Director of Psychological Services and senior clinical psychologist at the Black Dog Institute.
 She has found exercise to have terrific benefits for mental health.
-Even 10 minutes of vigorous exercise can lift your mood and fitness level and Exercise Your Mood is the perfect time to start.
+Even one hour of exercise spread across your week make you feel better and Exercise Your Mood is the perfect time to start.

 Once on track with exercise, you may still have up and down days, but eventually you’ll get to the point where the down days are fewer and further between.
 “Bear with it and the benefits will come,” adds Manicavasagar.